Family and Consumer Sciences Education

 professional education courses

-Teacher candidates may enroll in the 300-level professional education courses before being formally admitted to the School of Education (SOE).
-Prior to enrolling in the 400-level courses, teacher candidates must complete the application for admission to the SOE; attain a minimum of a 2.75 grade point average overall in their course work and education courses; and pass the Praxis Core Academic Skills for Educators test or meet minimum scores on the ACT+.
+Students may enroll in the 300-level professional education courses before being formally admitted to the School of Education (SOE).
+Prior to enrolling in the 400-level courses, students must complete the application for admission to the SOE; attain a minimum of a 2.75 grade point average overall in their course work and education courses; and pass the Praxis Core Academic Skills for Educators exam(s).
 Requirements for admission can be found on the School of Education website.

-Student teaching (clinical practice) is the culmination of the teaching program.
-During the clinical practice, teacher candidates have the opportunity to apply knowledge and skills acquired in college courses to real-world classrooms under the supervision of an experienced family and consumer sciences educator in middle and secondary classrooms.
-Faculty members from NDSU conduct regular on-site visits to support, encourage, and evaluate teacher candidates so that they gain the confidence and ability to join the teaching profession after graduation.
+Student teaching is the culmination of the teaching program.
+Students have the opportunity to apply knowledge and skills acquired in college courses under the supervision of an experienced family and consumer sciences educator.

+Since the FCSE education major has preparation across all areas of family and consumer sciences, a wide variety of career opportunities in the field is possible.
 Graduates pursuing a career in teaching become employed in both traditional and nontraditional teaching situations.
-Settings include teaching in middle and secondary schools and vocational centers.
+Settings include teaching in middle, junior and senior high schools and secondary vocational centers.
 Other career options include employment as consultants in teaching family and consumer sciences at the elementary school level or serving as family and consumer sciences teachers for special education students.
 Teachers of adult programs work with various agencies and local school districts offering adult enrichment, continuing education, evening and summer classes, and programs for special groups such as parents, senior citizens and migrant workers.
 Graduates also are employed by the Cooperative Extension Service, utility companies, health and human service agencies and retail establishments.